willjobs/regulations-public-comments/blogposts/post1/README.md

 <br>

-At the top of the comment submission form, the "Commenter's Checklist" gives advice on attachment file names and reasons that the comment might not be posted.
+At the top of the comment submission form, the "Commenter's Checklist" gives advice on attachment file names and reasons that a comment might not be posted.
 Most importantly for this research, some reasons include comments that are part of a mass submission campaign, are duplicates, contain profanity, or are not related to the regulation.
 In addition, the site explicitly calls out form letters, saying that form letters **"do not constitute a 'vote'"** and that **"a single, well-supported comment may carry more weight than a thousand form letters."**

 <br>